amanzi/amanzi/doc/user_guide/input/input_schema.rst

 This section allows the user to provide information about the model being developed and how and when it was developed.
 Default units for the model are also stored in this section.
-This entire section is optional but encourage for documentation.
+This entire section is optional but encouraged for documentation purposes.

 The opening tag ``model_description`` accepts an attribute ``name`` in which the user may give the current model a name.
 The available